 5. Awards will be pro-rated by Colleges (based on the proportion of full-time faculty in each College).
 In the event that a College is under-represented in applicants in any cycle, surplus monies available will be distributed equitably among other acceptable applicants.

-6. Applications will be submitted to a co-chair of the Faculty Development Committee, room 243 in the Adams Center, and processed as follows:
+6. Applications will be submitted to the Faculty Development Committee, through the online form, and processed as follows:

 All applications will be screened for completeness by the Faculty Development Committee.
 Incomplete applications will not be accepted; the Faculty Development Committee is not obligated to inform the faculty member that the application is incomplete prior to acting on requests submitted in a particular cycle.